Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Application: Constraining the Global Heliospheric Transport of GCRs

 The transport of GCRs within the heliosphere is described by the Parker equation~\cite{bib:parker65:modulation}:

-where $J(\mathbf{r}, R)$ is the measured GCR flux at a given position, $\mathbf{r}$, and rigidity, $R$ = (particle momentum) / (particle charge), while $\beta$ is the particle speed divided by the speed of light.
-The various terms represent the interactions of GCRs with the solar wind, a plasma ejected by the Sun moving with velocity $\mathbf{V}_{sw}$, and the heliospheric magnetic field (HMF).

-The HMF is characterized by the intensity at 1 AU, $I_{HMF}$, the solar dipole tilt angle, $\alpha$, and by the direction (positive or negative polarity).
-The diffusion tensor, $\boldsymbol{\mathsf{K}}$, describes the GCR scattering and drifting due to HMF small and large-scale structures.
-It is characterized by a normalization constant, $k^{0}_{\parallel}$, and by the rigidity slopes of the diffusion coefficient (DC) in the directions parallel ($a_{\parallel}, b_{\parallel}$) and perpendicular ($a_{\perp}, b_{\perp}$) to the HMF.
+where $J(\mathbf{r}, R)$ is the measured GCR flux at a given position, $\mathbf{r}$, and rigidity, $R$ = (particle momentum) / (particle charge), and $\beta$ is the particle speed divided by the speed of light.
+The first term on the right-hand side represents the advection of GCRs by the solar wind with speed $\mathbf{V}_{sw}$.
+The second term characterizes the interaction of GCRs with the heliospheric magnetic field (HMF). $\boldsymbol{\mathsf{K}}$ is the diffusion tensor, which describes the GCR scattering and drifting due to HMF small- and large-scale structures.
+It can be separated into a symmetric part, related to diffusion processes parallel and perpendicular to the HMF, and an asymmetric part, related to drift motions along the HMF curvature, gradients, and the wavy heliospheric current sheet (HCS).
+The last term describes the adiabatic energy losses (gains) due to a positive (negative) divergence of the solar wind speed, corresponding to the solar wind expansion (compression).